Mumbai Harbour

-Mumbai Harbour (also English; Bombay Harbour or Front Bay, MarathiMumba'ī bandar), is a natural deep-water harbour in the southern portion of the Ulhas River estuary.
+Mumbai Harbour (also English; Bombay Harbour or Front Bay, Marathi Mumba'ī bandar), is a natural deep-water harbour in the southern portion of the Ulhas River estuary.
 The narrower, northern part of the estuary is called Thana Creek.
 The harbour opens to the Arabian Sea to the south.
 The historical island of Elephanta is one of the six islands that lie in the harbour.

 Front Bay is the official name of the harbour, so named because the city started as a tiny settlement facing the harbour.
 The waterbody behind the original settlement, forming an arc between the former Colaba island and Bombay island, up to the Malabar Hill promontory or peninsula, was similarly called Back Bay.